-i) Put in place a comprehensive policy include total deregulation to of E&P business overseas and empowering them to compete with international companies oil with provision of fiscal and tax benefits.

-ii) Evolve a mechanism to leverage India's "Buyer Power" to obtain quality E&P projects abroad.

-iii) Have focussed approach for E&P projects and build strong relations in focus countries with high attractiveness like Russia, Iraq, Iran and North African countries.
+- i) Put in place a comprehensive policy to include total deregulation of overseas E&P business and empowering them to compete with international oil companies with provision of fiscal and tax benefits. - ii) Evolve a mechanism to leverage India's "Buyer Power" to obtain quality E&P projects abroad. - iii) Have focussed approach for E&P projects and build strong relations in focus countries with high attractiveness like Russia, Iraq, Iran and North African countries.